-In the following table are synthesised the values of the temperature Root Mean Square (RMS) of differences and bias calculated comparing the analysis of MEDSEA\ANALYSISFORECAST\PHY\006\013 product with quasi-independent data assimilated by the system (ARGO and Satellite SST).
-The synthesis is based on 1 year period (2019) validation and provided at 5 depths (8, 30, 150, 300, 600 m) showing that the larger error is achieved at 30 m depth while below it is lower than 0.3°C.
+In the following Table 7 the values of the temperature Root Mean Square (RMS) of differences and bias computed comparing the analysis of MEDSEA\ANALYSISFORECAST\PHY\006\013 product with quasiindependent data assimilated by the system (ARGO) are synthesised.
+The accuracy of SST is instead provided thorough the 2-weekly mean of EANs computation with respect to the satellite values used for the relaxation of surface heat fluxes.
+The synthesis is based on two-years period (2020-2021) validation and provided at 5 depths (8, 30, 150, 300, 600 m) showing that the larger error is achieved at 30 m depth while below it is lower than 0.3°C.